nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 * The Sort functions work by calling on the pre-existing Comparator function in ArrayList.
-Using this, they sort the Dishes and Ingredients in descending order of their Wastages.
+Using this, they sort the Dishes and Ingredients in descending order of their wastage.
 * Once done, the Sort Commands call on the list() function present in both DishList and IngredientList.
 * The list() function calls upon the `Ui` class to print the list of Dishes or Ingredients via the printDishList( dishList) or printIngrList(ingredientList) functions.